Skip to main content

 🏆 Most Innovative Language App

-The most direct translation for "sorry" in Spanish is lo siento, which literally means "I am sorry for it."
+How do you apologize in Spanish?
+The most common way to say, and the most direct translation for "sorry" in Spanish is lo siento, which literally means "I am sorry for it."
 Lo siento is a form of the verb sentir (to be sorry), which can be conjugated as a reflexive verb or stated as is.

-Sentir is typically used when you wish to offer your condolences or apologize for something you feel bad about.
-When you feel very bad about something, you can say lo siento mucho, or "I am very sorry."
+Sentir is typically used when you wish to offer your heartfelt condolences or apologize for something you feel bad about.
+When you're really sorry about something, you can say lo siento mucho, or "I am very sorry."

 Lo siento is not as commonly used when you're simply excusing yourself for a minor inconvenience, but you'll occasionally hear people use it in those contexts as well.
 Here are a few examples of how it's used in a sentence.